iConneqt/cac-client/README.md

  + `user` - Your iConneqt user name
  + `password` - Your iConneqt password or API token (contact iConneqt).

-## Todo ##
+## Compatibility notes ##
-The API Client doesn't have all calls implemented at the moment.
-To use the latest version download the development version.
+### Mailinglist ID ###
+Although strongly recommended, the E-ngine SOAP API did not require mailinglist ID's to be provided before sending mailings to recipients. iConneqt requires the mailinglist ID to be selected before creating a new mailing.
+You can set the mailinglist ID through configuration during construction or by calling the `selectMailingList()` method.